-The model is linearized around the non-stochastic steady state and variables denoted with a hat are defined as log deviations around the steady state. $\left(\hat{Y}t = \log\left(\frac{Y_t}{Y}\right)\right)$ Variables denoted without a time script are steady state values.
+The model is linearized around the non-stochastic steady state and variables denoted with a hat are defined as log deviations around the steady state. $\left(\hat{Y}t = log\left(\frac{Y_t}{Y}\right)\right)$ Variables denoted without a time script are steady state values.
 Variables and parameters denoted with subscript s denote a variable or parameter specific to region s.
 In all, the model is reduced to 9n regional equations, three national equations and eight aggregation equations.
-There are 5n idiosyncratic exogenous shocks that encompass both a regional and national disturbance.
-There are three national shocks and five anticipated national monetary policy shocks, all of which are listed in this section.
+There are 5n regional idiosyncratic exogenous shocks, three national shocks and five anticipated national monetary policy shocks, all of which are listed in this section.